jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-cordova/README.md

 #### Android

-To deploy and run Cordova applications on Android the Apache Ant tool needs to be [installed](http://ant.apache.org/manual/install.html).
+To deploy and run Cordova applications on Android, the Apache Ant tool needs to be [installed](http://ant.apache.org/manual/install.html).

 ### 1. Register Application with Push Services

-For the configuration and registration of Android or iOS Applications with PushServices, please refer to the specific guides inside *push-helloworld-android* and *push-helloworld-ios* quickstarts.
+For the configuration and registration of Android or iOS Applications with push services, please refer to the specific guides inside *push-helloworld-android* and *push-helloworld-ios* quickstarts.

 ### 2. Customize and Build Application